Logo

 EDS 401(k):

-- For details of a U.S. employer retirement or health plan, obtain a copy of the legal Summary Plan Description ("SPD").
-Log into the plan administrator's website or call.
-They are required by law to provide the SPD upon request.
-The current SPD takes precedence over any other written, online, or verbal information you may be given -- but is still subject to change.
-How to use an SPD
+- The key document for a US employee retirement or health plan is the legal Summary Plan Description (SPD).
+It includes plan details and an address at the employer for appeals.
+The current SPD takes precedence over any other written, online, or verbal information you may have been given -- but is still subject to change.
+The employer's plan administrator is required by law to provide the SPD upon request.
+How to obtain and decode: https://www.hpalumni.org/SPD-decode

 - Members indicate that the EDS 401(k) was administered by Vanguard before EDS was sold to HP.

 Service at predecessor companies.
-Of HP's many predecessor companies, only HP and DEC had retiree healthcare programs.
+Of HPInc's many predecessor companies, only HP and DEC ever had retiree healthcare programs.
 Only HP, DEC, and EDS had pension plans.
 Over the years, HP, DEC, and EDS set aside money in dedicated trust funds to pay for those programs.
-Compaq, Tandem, Autonomy, etc. did not have retiree healthcare or pensions among their benefits programs.
-Their employees did not have those expectations and there were no corresponding trust funds to pass on to an acquiring company.
-Therefore, employees of those companies do not get credit under HP's retiree healthcare or pension programs for service at the predecessor.
-(DEC employees get retiree health credit for DEC and HP service but not Compaq service.)
-Predecessor service counts for vacation/FTO.
+Therefore, employees of other acquisitions did not get credit under HP's retiree healthcare or pension programs for service at the predecessor -- but generally did get service credit for other benefits.

-Death or disability of a former employee: Member advice
+Death or disability of a former employee: Reporting death or disability of a former employee

 Operated by volunteers.
 Not officially endorsed or supported.
 More about the HPAA